Snakemanp/SWProject/README.md

 ### Build from Source

 1. Clone the repository to your local machine.
-2. Build the project using Visual Studio or your preferred IDE.
+2. Build the project using npm.
-3. Run the generated executable file.
+3. Run `npm start' and 'npm run dev' in backend and frontend folders respectively.

 ### Run Executable Directly